hedgedoc/hedgedoc/docs/dev/getting-started.md

 **Notice:** *There's [specialised instructions for docker](../setup/docker.md) or [heroku](../setup/heroku.md), if you prefer running code this way!*

-1. Clone the repository with `git clone https://github.com/codimd/server.git codimd-server` (cloning is the preferred way, but you can also download and unzip a release)
+1. Clone the repository with `git clone https://github.com/hedgedoc/server.git hedgedoc-server` (cloning is the preferred way, but you can also download and unzip a release)

 2. Enter the directory and run `bin/setup`, which will install npm dependencies